-Additional mesh routing capabilities, such as specifying the mesh routing protocol, source routing, and so on may be expressed by defining additional routing headers that preced the fragmentation or addressing header in the header stack.
+Additional mesh routing capabilities, such as specifying the mesh routing protocol, source routing, and so on may be expressed by defining additional routing headers that preceed the fragmentation or addressing header in the header stack.
+The full specification of such mesh routing capabilities are out of scope of this document.

-12 IANA Considerations
+12. IANA Considerations